Advertisement

 Chicago Police Scanner Encryption: A Case Study in Information Control

-Chicago has one of the most restrictive police radio encryption policies in the country: a 30-minute delay on what little scanner access remains, plus active removal of transmissions that staff deem sensitive.
-Reporters who covered this described it as censorship.
+Chicago has one of the most restrictive police radio encryption policies in the country: a 30-minute delay on what little scanner access remains, plus removal of some transmissions from the delayed feed entirely.
+A coalition of Chicago newsrooms called it "censorship in its purest form."
 They're right.

 What Chicago listeners can still monitor